politicalphysicist/politicalphysicist.github.io/content/Politics/brexitResolution.md

-achieving reforms, given the massive democratic deficit inherent in EU bodies and the lack of any European demos.[^10] If we are to pursue this approach then it seems to me that the only practical policy is "Remain and _Rebel_", knowingly and wilfully violating neoliberal EU directives and refusing to obey ECJ rulings against the UK.
+achieving reforms, given the massive democratic deficit inherent in EU bodies and the lack of any European demos.[^10] If we are to pursue this approach then it seems to me that the only practical policy is “Remain and _Rebel_”, knowingly and wilfully violating neoliberal EU directives and refusing to obey ECJ rulings against the UK.
 We'd have to hope this would expose the EU for the neoliberal machine it is and create a movement for reform, before any retaliatory sanctions become